mttschltz/kittythinks/content/-vc-by-bradley-miles-super-summary-part-i.md

 What is DRR?

 Dollar Revenue Retention.
 DRR is the amount of revenue retained from customers, in a given period.
 This is a more precise way of measuring success from revenue than the Churn Rate and largely used by industries with tiered pricing.

+How to Calculate DRR?

+Take new revenue from current period and divide it by the old revenue from the former period.

+An increase in the DRR can happen even if the Churn Rate increases, because it might indicate an advanced focus of the company.